Featured Stories

 And Arabella was playing with her little white kitty, and Araminta was

-playing with her little black kitty.
+playing with her little b

 And Arabella's little white kitty's name was Annabel, and Araminta's